Who God Is

 Result was power.

-The group of 120 in Acts chapter 2 abandoned themselves, they became lost in the presence of God.
+The group of 120 disciples in Acts chapter 2 abandoned themselves; they became lost in the presence of God.
 They spent time and invested words for intimacy.
 They received power that transformed their lives, power to witness, power to have all their needs supplied, power to expand their influence in other lands and power to experience intimacy and fellowship with the Glorified Christ on a daily basis.

 Jesus is no longer the man walking the Sea of Galilee, nor the man suffering on the Cross, nor the man who was simply resurrected.
 He is now different!
 No human being saw Jesus in this state, except John on the Isle of Patmos as recorded in the Book of Revelation.
 Look at Revelation chapter 1.